 Recently, there has been a big push in the New York Court towards alternative dispute resolution (“ADR”) in all types of cases.
 This trend accelerated during the pandemic as a way of dealing with a large backlog of cases and disposing of them without requiring court appearances and reducing the work load of the court.

 Who Are These Parenting Coordinators?

 Parenting coordinators are usually premier family law attorneys or mental health professionals, such as forensic psychologists, who perform court-appointed forensic evaluations in custody cases.
 Their fees are usually quite high, commensurate to their experience and high standing in their fields.
-Parenting coordinators can be brought in during divorce proceedings, but more often are brought in after the divorce after the custody and visitation order is either not comprehensive enough, or there are problems with communication or adherence to the custody order or visitation order.
+Parenting coordinators can be brought in during divorce proceedings, but more often are brought in after the divorce because the custody and visitation order is either not comprehensive enough, or there are problems with communication or adherence to the custody order or visitation order.